We tested 20+ Daily Planner Apps and here are the best 5

 What I disliked

-- Missing.
-AI features you’d find in newer Daily Planner apps like time blocking or intelligent scheduling.
+- Missing AI features you’d find in newer Daily Planner apps, like intelligent scheduling.

 Pricing